JClark-32/Live-to-Rock/StudentSymposium/OurThoughts.md

 ## Jacob Clark:
     My experience at the symposium was good.
 I was there for the first hour before I had to go to class so I didn't get the full symposium experience as it wasn't very busy to start out.
 I did end up coming back during the finishing cerimonies and speeches and it was cool to hear about the other projects around the university.
 For the time I was there it was cool to be able to show off our hard work and see how people react to it.

+## Cassidy Alcorn:
+    My experience at the student symposium was neat, and even though I was only there for the last hour, it was nice to be able to talk to and explain the project to the three people who came up to us.
+It was nice to see people connect to the mission of our project and express interest in it as well.
+I would have liked to have been there for longer, as I would have loved the chance to take a look at other peoples' projects as well.